Fess Parker: Post Disney

 Parker made guest appearances on many television programs, and composed and sang.
 He performed the occasional role of Tom Conrad, editor of the Diablo Courier in the syndicated western series, Annie Oakley (1954–1957), starring Gail Davis, Brad Johnson, and Jimmy Hawkins.

 Parker was contracted to Paramount Pictures from 1958 to 1962.
 He appeared in a small assortment of Paramount movies, including a cameo as an unnamed frontiersman in Bob Hope's Western comedy Alias Jesse James and supporting roles in The Hangman (1959) with Robert Taylor, The Jayhawkers!
 (1959) with Jeff Chandler, and Hell Is for Heroes (1962) with Steve McQueen.

 In 1962, he starred in the title role of the TV series Mr Smith Goes to Washington, portraying the same idealistic character that James Stewart had played in the 1939 film.
 Parker took to the stage in 1963, in a traveling production of Oklahoma! as Curly.
 The movie roles he sought were elusive.
-In 1966, Parker starred in the movie Smoky, directed by George Sherman where he played the role of Clint Barkley, who finds a black stallion named Smoky, a wild stallion who eventually becomes a wonderful cutting horse and the best friend an old cowboy could ever want.
+In 1966, Parker starred in the movie Smoky, directed by George Sherman, where he played the role of Clint Barkley, who befriends and grooms a wild black stallion named Smoky.